-With such good food, so carefully and prepared with such great care, meal times were a definite highlight of the weekend, and added greatly to the community that was being built around the tables.
+With such good food, prepared with such great care, meal times were a definite highlight of the weekend, and added greatly to the community that was being built around the tables.
 Many thanks are owed to Sharon and all the kitchen staff.
 I think this place started to change my mind about camp food.

 As for the speaking.
 Given free rein by the events organizers, I was told I could talk about anything I wanted to.
 My Saturday evening talk, which was more question and answer was entitled “Table Grace.”
 In it I was discussing our times around the table as a great place to learn about extending and receiving grace.
 On Sunday, I picked up this theme in relation to Holy Communion and the grace offered to us in the meal par excellence.

 I hope to flesh these ideas out and post some of those ideas on the blog.
 For now, I’m just going to leave you with a picture of the fried fish that we had as part of Sunday lunch.
 There’s a fish story connected to this, but you’ll have to wait until Tuesday to hear that one.

 In my last post I wrote about my experience as a reluctant camper.
 If I’m a reluctant camper, I’m an even more reluctant fisherman.
 I think I’ve been fishing two or three times in my life.
 There’s only one occasion I really remember though.
 That was when I was about 10 or 11 and I went with my parents and a couple of my brothers.